- Data in Lexer's CDP

 - Must have: Products Placed in Cart (Lexer Tag)

 - Should have:

 - Not have: Customer Record (excludes all customers)

 Putting your Segments to work

-Segments are used to defined audiences in Lexer Activate, allowing you to target customers who match a particular segment criteria in marketing and advertising platforms.
+Segments are used to define audiences in Lexer Activate, allowing you to target customers who match a particular Segment criteria in marketing and advertising platforms.